... 101 and FAQ ...

 * For those who are new to Hapay, and those who are not new, it should be taken under advice that this medicine does not need to be used everyday.
 Primarily, a medicine, by definition, is to be used infrequently and only as and when needed.
 Take care of your body and listen to your needs as they arise.
 Ask the question, "Do I really need this right now, and why, for what purpose or reason?"

 Many people use Hapay somewhat habitually, and I have also been in that trap.
 Take it from me, the nose and the brain don't fare well after some time, so give yourself a good break from time to time, and consider your body, especially your nose.
 Maybe get into the habit of Neti, nostril cleansing from the yoga traditions, and don't blow your nose too hard.
 Take care of yourself.
+Again, you WILL need to hydrate after - drink good clean water, around half a liter should suffice.

 The Spirit of Service